dvk65/inland-flooding/README.md

 - For simplicity, the dataset detailing gauge water levels above the moderate flood stage is referred to as the "high-water level" dataset.

 ### Step 2: Analyze and prepare the collected flood event data
-After collecting STN high-water mark data and gauge high-water level data, an analysis is conducted to:
+An analysis is conducted on the collected high-water marks/levels to:
 - determine flood event dates from flood event reports;
-- visualize the distribution of flood events using barplots and maps;
+- visualize the distribution of flood events using countplots and maps;
 - identify common flood events by comparing STN and gauge data.

 To visualize the flood event observations, use the following command: